Tuesday, January 14, 2014

 • When did it begin?
 Is it a lifelong problem or a recent occurrence?

-• When does your pet lick and chew it's paws the most?
+• When does your pet lick and chew their paws the most?
+After a walk, being in the yard, seasonally?

 Monday, January 6, 2014